msveshnikov/turbocontent/server/index.md

   build configuration.

-The server/index.js file is crucial as it orchestrates the API, integrates various modules, and serves as the backend gateway for the Boiler application.
+The server/index.js file is crucial as it orchestrates the API, integrates various modules, and serves as the backend gateway for the Turbocontent application.

 ---